tomcali/week-4-game/README.md

 # week-4-game
-Homewook... the crystals game... jQuery practice
+Homewook involving jQuery practice

-# hangman-game
-A hangman-syle game to train students in statistical terminology.
+# Inventing a New Game
+Finding neither the crystals nor Star Wars games particularly interesting, I decided to invent a game of my own.
+Play Ball is a choice game to reveal team preferences across baseball fans.
+The game involves the presentation of logos for the thirty teams.
+Logos are presented in pairs, and the game player picks the member of each pair that he/she prefers.
+Mathematics are involved in that a perference score is derived from the game player's paired comparison choices.
+In sum, we use a game that has a measurement purpose while demonstrating skills in working with JavaScript and jQuery.

 ## Overview
-This assignment involves building a hangman-style game.
-It provides an opportunity to develop JavaScript programming methods.
+This assignment involves building a game.
+It provides an opportunity to develop JavaScript and jQuery programming methods.

-The variation on the design that I am trying is to use the game as a statistics training device.
-A set of statistical terms, hints, and full definitions is maintained in a JSON data structure, which may be sourced into the JavaScript program creating a JavaScript object that we can use to guide the game.
-The JSON data are limited in this initial version of the game, which is merely a prototype or demonstration.
-But instructors could easily add to the data structure providing an extensive array of statistical terms for training purposes.
+The variation on the design that I am trying involves thirty team logos, pairs of which are selected at random until there are no more logos available.
+Then the process is repeated multiple times with the restriction that pairs must be distinct from the pairs used previously.

+We make use of sets once again.
 The main thing that I am doing regarding the logic of the game is using set operations.
 I define a set object following documentation from
 Mozilla at

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/

 I am also putting together a collection of utility functions that I expect to draw on for future projects.
 These utilities will be my toolbox of sorts going forward.

-Sets simplify the implementation of hangman game logic.
-I focused on the game logic on this assignment.
-Not really concerned about how good the final game looks.
-Function over form is the rule for now.
-To check out the function, I use lots of console.log() functions.
-I include a file of set functions as well, though I did not need to use these for the hangman game.
-Good to have them handy, though, for future projects.

-I will continue to work with Bootstrap 4, which is currently in alpha release.
-Bootstrap requires jQuery, although I make no use of jQuery in the hangman game code itself.
+I continue to work with Bootstrap 4, which is currently in alpha release.
+Bootstrap itself requires jQuery.

-The program is operational, including checks for valid user data input in response to the prompt().
-The logic of the game is revealed in the console log.
+The program is operational, but incomplete.
+There is more work to do in both stimulus presentation and the analysis of the choices made by respondents.

-To finish the work, I need to fix the display of the target, the underline and correct letters display showing the status of the game.
-For some reason this is not being rendered in the DOM.
-This is important to fix because it provides necessary feedback to the participant.

-Also, I want to find a better way to do the input. prompt() is intrusive and covers part of the screen we want displayed.
-I tried forms with little success.
-Will need to work on that.
-Also I am told that modals are the way to go, but I still need to learn about those.

 ## Viewing the Websites

 The results of this homework are available as GitHub web pages.

-## Requirements
+## Requirements for the game called "Play Ball"

-The game is a hangman style game displayed with a Bootstrap Jumbotron at the top and three columns as the core display elements of the game.
-The left-hand column shows the hint associated with the word and the guesses letter-by-letter.
-The middle column shows number of guesses remaining and the letters used so far.
-And the right-hand column is reserved for displaying the game result (win or lose) and the full definition of the game.
+This is a simple game displayed with a Bootstrap Jumbotron at the top, a single row of instructions, two columns as the core display elements of the game (the paired comparisons), and a single row at the bottom to display the results at the end of the game.
+The left-hand-column logo represents the away team in the hypothetical baseball game, and the right-hand-column represents the home team.
+Teams are selected at random without replacement, utilizing set data structures to manage the process.
+The respondent's choice for each pair of teams is to pick the team he/she would like to win the game.
+Each game pits one American League team against one National League team.
+At the end of Play Ball a count of games won by the American versus National League teams provides an index of the game player's Americal/National League preferences.

 ## Technologies Used

 - HTML
 - CSS (style.css after Bootstrap 4 css and Yeti Bootswatch)
-- JavaScript (via Bootstrap 4) and hangman code
+- JavaScript (via Bootstrap 4)
 - Set data structures implemented via JavaScript objects
 - Git/GitHub
 - Bootstrap for responsive design
 - One image used as background for the Bootstrap Jumbotron

 ## Code Explanation

-- We start with GitHub, setting up the hangman-game repostory.
+- We start with GitHub, setting up the week-4-game repostory.
 We set up directories and subdirectories according to the assignment definitions.
 And we added bootstap as a directory, using the same structure as in the previous assignment.
-The javascript directory includes my JavaScript code and the JSON data.
+The javascript directory includes my JavaScript cod.
+The images directory contains subdirectories for the American and National League team logos.
+The logos serve as buttons to be depressed by the game player.
 A separate js directory was set up for the jQuery code.
-(Because I like to be able to continue working when I do not have a connection to the Internet, I include copies of files in the repositories.
+Images for the teams were included as raster jpg files within subdirectories for the American and National Leagues.
+A separate bootstrap directory accommodates the bootstrap css and js files, as well as the Yeti css theme.
+(Because I like to be able to continue working when I have no connection to the Internet, I include copies of files in the repositories.
 Both human-readable and minified versions of JQuery were included because I am learning jQuery, and would like to inspect code for functions/methods on occasion.)
 - Set up the structure a la bootstrap.
-- Set up method for importing the data for the statistical terms in the JSON structure.
+- Set up method for choosing pairs of logos.
 - Did a bit of JavaScrip coding for the game itself.
 There are still rough edges that need work but the general structure is in place.
 - Deployed to gh-pages.